kalvir781/kalv/posts/2024/01/headphones-inear.md

 "But Kalv, what about the cable?
 It gets in the way" you're probably thinking.
 Yes there is a cable, your choice do you want to manage a cable which isn't that hard to do and spend only $60 for high quality sound quality when you need it or $200+ for the convenience.
 One more advantage in case it matters to you, these wired headphones will work on planes.
 Bluetooth earbuds don't.

+The longest battery life headphones I own and have used many times for bluetooth that always fit in my ears, are the [Jarbird Tarah Pro](https://www.techradar.com/reviews/jaybird-tarah-pro-review) headphones.
+Rare to buy so I have looked after them very well.

 For the last week I've been using these wired set of headphones over my [Beats Studio Pro+ earbuds](https://www.beatsbydre.com/ca/earbuds/studio-buds-plus-wireless-noise-cancelling).
 Which I picked up after loosing an Airpod when running on the beach in [Puerto Escondido](https://www.instagram.com/p/CzsNETGMhq9/)

 The massive win for me is also, no battery.
 Yep another battery that I can now remove from my every day carry and also stress about charging.